 The FASB issued guidance, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, regarding the measurement of credit losses for certain financial instruments.
 The new standard replaces the incurred loss model with a current expected credit loss ("CECL") model.
 The CECL model is based on historical experience, adjusted for current conditions and reasonable and supportable forecasts.
-The Company is required to adopt the new guidance on December 31, 2022.
-The Company is currently evaluating the impact this guidance will have on the condensed consolidated financial statements.
+The Company is in the process of implementing the CECL model and is updating certain of its business processes and internal controls to meet the reporting and disclosure requirement of the new accounting guidance.
+The new guidance, which the Company will adopt effective on December 31, 2022 using the modified-retrospective approach, is not expected to materially affect the amount of provision for credit losses recognized under the Company's current model and is not expected to have a material effect on the Company's consolidated financial statements.